Link your Gmail, Google Calendar, and Google Contacts to SwarmMarshal

 Step 2

-Enable the Gmail and Calendar APIs
+Enable the Gmail, Calendar, and People APIs

 API Library · Enable